Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-Although the first frozen fruit confections on a stick (called the "Hokey Pokey") were sold as early as 1872, it wasn't until 1923 that they became well known.
+The first frozen fruit confections on a stick (called the "Hokey Pokey") were sold as early as 1872.
+But it wasn't until 1923 that they became well known.
 That year a man named Frank Epperson applied for a patent on the first frozen fruit on a stick, called the "Epsicle".
-As with many inventions, the 'Epsicle' came about by accident on a cold New Jersey morning.
+As with many inventions, the 'Epsicle' came about by accident.

-The story goes that Frank Epperson had made a glass of lemonade from a prepared powder and had accidentally left the glass, with a spoon in it, on the windowsill overnight.
-The next morning he discovered that the lemonade had frozen into a solid mass.
-After running the glass under hot water he removed the frozen lemonade from the glass by holding onto the spoon, and it was then he realized he had a new invention.
-Once the patent for his "Epsicle" was issued he eventually sold it to the Joe Lowe Corporation (now called Popsicle Industries) who renamed the frozen fruit on a stick the "Popsicle".
+The story goes that Frank Epperson had made a glass of lemonade and, by chance, left the glass, with a spoon in it, on his windowsill overnight.
+It was a cold night, and next morning he discovered that the lemonade was frozen.
+To remove the frozen lemonade from the glass, he held on to the spoon and ran the glass under hot water.
+Looking at the frozen block of lemonade he decided he had invented something new.
+So he got a patent on his "Epsicle" which he eventually sold to the Joe Lowe Corporation who renamed the frozen fruit on a stick the "Popsicle".

-Making your own frozen fruit pops is quite easy as it only involves adding a sugar syrup and some fruit juice to a berry puree (sauce) and then pouring this mixture into molds.
+Making your own frozen fruit pops is quite easy as it only involves adding a sugar syrup and some fruit juice to a fruit puree (sauce) and then pouring this mixture into molds.
 Once the pops are frozen you will find they have an intense fruit flavor that rivals anything you can buy.
-While I personally like the flavor of the strawberry and raspberry pops, you can also make other flavors by making purees from blueberries and/or blackberries, to name a few.
-Once the sugar syrup has been added to the puree (before adding the fruit juice) you could use this mixture not only for these pops, but also as a sauce to pour over ice cream or to add to sparkling water or wine.
-Use whatever fruit juice your family enjoys, whether that is apple juice, orange juice, lemonade or even limeade.
-For this recipe I have used store bought juice.
-You might also like to try using a sparkling water or wine for an adult version of the fruit pops.
+You can use this recipe as a springboard for making various flavors of frozen fruit pops.
+For example, instead of strawberry (used in this recipe) you can make other purees from raspberries, blueberries and/or blackberries, to name a few.
+Once the sugar syrup has been added to the puree (and before adding the fruit juice) you could use this mixture not only for these pops, but also as a sauce to pour over ice cream or to add to sparkling water or wine.
+Use whatever fruit juice your family enjoys, whether that is apple juice, orange juice, pomegranante, lemonade or even limeade.

-Frozen Strawberry Pops: Place the sugar, water, and lemon strips in a small saucepan and bring to a boil.
+Frozen Strawberry Pops: Place the sugar and water in a small saucepan and bring to a boil.
 Let the mixture boil for about one minute or until the sugar dissolves.
 Remove from heat and let cool.
-Remove lemon strips.
-The sugar syrup can be made and stored in the refrigerator for up to a week.
+The sugar syrup can be made, covered, and stored in the refrigerator for up to a week.

-Meanwhile, thaw the unsweetened frozen strawberries.
+Next, thaw the unsweetened frozen strawberries.
 Once thawed, place the strawberries in the bowl of your food processor or blender.
 Process the berries until they are pureed.
-You should have about 1 1/4 cups of puree.

-Combine the sugar syrup, strawberry puree, and fruit juice.
-Pour the mixture into molds and freeze for about 10-12 hours (or overnight).
+In a large bowl, combine the sugar syrup, strawberry puree, and fruit juice.
+Pour the mixture into your molds and freeze for about 10-12 hours (or overnight) until frozen.

-Makes about 6 fruit pops (depending on the size of your molds).
-Preparation time 30 minutes.
+Makes about 8 frozen strawberry pops (depending on the size of your molds).
+Preparation time 15 minutes

 Frozen Strawberry Pops: